 Bilge Pump

-The NRSÂ Kayak Bilge Pump with Float makes it easy to remove unwanted water from your kayak.
-This will pump out 8 gallons per minute and has a full-length foam float so it won’t sink if you accidentally drop it in the water.
+A bilge pump makes it easy to remove unwanted water from your kayak.
+This bilge pump will pump out 8 gallons per minute and has a full-length foam float so it won’t sink if you accidentally drop it in the water.

 Check Price: REI | Backcountry | Amazon